vidyadhari88/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-# This Project's main goal is to let agent learn the shortest path to the goal.
-In the environment the agent controls a green square, and the goal is to navigate to the yellow square (reward +1), using the shortest path.
-At the start of each episode all squares are randomly placed within a 5x5 grid-world.
-The agent has 100 steps to achieve as large a reward as possible.
-They have the same position over each reset, thus the agent needs to learn a fixed optimal path.
+# The problem is to teach the agent on how to move in grid environment so as to reach its desired goal.
+In other words, the agent is Tom in which he needs to be trained in such a way that he would be able to catch jerry-Goal by maximizing the reward at each step, thus, arriving at an optimal shortest path.